-By making your own, homemade yogurt, of course!
-Luckily for you, there’s a quick way to make yogurt at home and all you need are two ingredients: whole milk and a starter batch of yogurt.
+The easiest and the healthiest yogurt is the homemade, of course!
+Luckily, there’s a quick way to make yogurt at home and all you need are two ingredients: whole milk and a starter batch of yogurt.

 According to the GAPS diet,when yogurt ferments for 24 hours, the bacteria in the yogurt culture readily consume the available lactose in the milk, soaring to a population of 708 billion friendly microorganisms in just 1 cup of yogurt!
 That’s nearly 50 TIMES more probiotics than a serving of store-bought pills or commercial yogurt.